 Along with the staple ingredients you may wish to stock in your wholefoods kitchen, this section covers off on all of the non-food related essentials, such as nut-milk bags and seed sprouters, to the best types of skillets to cook with and other nifty kitchen tools.

 For each item, find out not only why they are an essential in a wholefoods kitchen, but also links to which recipes utilise each item.

 The key to eating a healthy, wholefoods diet is being prepared.
 I’d love to tell you that you can continue your fast-food lifestyle whilest enjoying a wholefoods diet, but for the most part this just isn’t the case.
 Yet.
 There are more and more wholefoods options showing up around the place, but we’re still along way off being able to live healthier eating out all the time.

 And therefore the best way to ensure that you can quickly and easily whip up wholefood meals at home is to have a well-stocked kitchen.
 Luckily for you, the How to Stock a Wholefoods Kitchen eBook will step you through the various groups of ingredients you may want to stock up on, and then links through to recipes that utilise those ingredients.

 To find out more about me head over to my About page.

-And make sure you subscribe to my weekly newsletter to get notified as soon as a new recipe/post is released.
+And make sure you subscribe to my newsletter to get notified as soon as a new recipe/post is released.
 Plus you get a really cool free eBook if you subscribe!